 CV & Education

-Recent exhibitions include Intentions: Conversations, Experiences and Knowledge exhibition at RCA, London, and 31ºC, ASC Gallery, London, 2017; Thinking through Sound, sound intervention for The Design Museum's opening weekend, November 2016; and Of Improvisation, a pop-up exhibition at Apiary Studios, December 2015, which launched Inside here, an artwork using a smartphone native app as medium and with a corresponding and on-going online artwork which can be viewed on my blog. http://www.kmbosy.com/blog
+Exhibitions include Another Land exhibition and events programme, at Kingston Museum and Stanley Picker Gallery.
+2019, Intentions: Conversations, Experiences and Knowledge exhibition at RCA, London, and 31ºC, ASC Gallery, London, 2017; Thinking through Sound, sound intervention for The Design Museum's opening weekend, November 2016; and Of Improvisation, a pop-up exhibition at Apiary Studios, which launched Inside here, an artwork using a smartphone native app as medium, 2019 update now available, and with a corresponding and on-going online artwork which can be viewed on my blog.

 April to May, 2019 Another Land is an exhibition and events programme exploring experimental visualisations of place aiming to generate discussion and compare methods, knowledge and communication in the visualisation of place.
 A collaboration between the LDoC, Kingston School of Art, the Stanley Picker Gallery and Kingston Museum this programme will allow me to explore and test ideas within a public programme through my installation of artwork exploring dispersal and my workshop What is public space? during which a collective|dispersed artwork will be created by participants sharing ideas about ways to visualise space using text, modelling and moving image.